-Inclusion of an NCS project or programme in the NCS Lighthouse Programme does not imply a recommendation to purchase, trade or retire credits associated with the Lighthouse.
+Inclusion of an NCS project or program in the NCS in Action program does not imply a recommendation to purchase, trade or retire credits associated with the project or program.

-The NCS Alliance and its members take no responsibility for the purchase, trade or retirement of credits from these projects and programmes.
+The NCS Alliance and its members take no responsibility for the purchase, trade or retirement of credits from these projects and programs.
 Instead, it recommends that individuals, companies and other organisations procuring credits as part of their climate strategies conduct their own independent due diligence to validate the quality and environmental integrity of their purchases.